Services – where do the funds go?

 How Families Locate Us

-HCM Foundation works closely with the Fox Chase Cancer Center social work department in order for families to learn more about us and utilize our services.
-Fox Chase Cancer Center – a nonprofit institution formed in 1974 by the union of the Institute for Cancer Research and the American Oncologic Hospital, is one of the nation’s first cancer hospitals.
-By receiving family referrals from FCCC, it allows our funds to help as many people that we can within our community and the Tri-State area.
+HCM Foundation works closely with the Fox Chase Cancer Center and St. Luke’s Hospital social work department in order for families to learn more about us and utilize our services.
+By receiving family referrals from FCCC and St. Luke’s it allows our funds to help as many people that we can within our community and the Tri-State area.

 * We helped cover the cost of gas for a patient who has been struggling with transportation costs to and from treatment.